leo-mazz/freshair/README.md

 thus, writing a complete test suite is unfeasible (even though that's the goal to aspire to).

-You **should**, on the other hand, write tests for code sections that use complicated logic or if you're a little bit hazy on what you want to implement (please, in the best spirit of [TDD](https://en.wikipedia.org/wiki/Test-driven_development), write your tests first).
+You **should**, on the other hand, write unit tests for code sections that use complicated logic or if you're a little bit hazy on what you want to implement (please, in the best spirit of [TDD](https://en.wikipedia.org/wiki/Test-driven_development), write your tests first).
+You should also write integration tests for crucial workflows.

-Please, always keep the fixtures up to date when creating new models and change existig ones.
+Instead of standard Rails fixtures, we use [FactoryGirl](https://github.com/thoughtbot/factory_girl).
+They are defined in `test/factories.rb`

 More info [here](http://guides.rubyonrails.org/testing.html)